Valencia Ballroom: Notable performances

 During the 1930s and 1940s, the Valencia hosted prominent big band artists, including Frank Sinatra, Glenn Miller, Tommy Dorsey, Benny Goodman, Artie Shaw, Count Basie, Kay Kyser, Les Brown, Buddy Rich, Duke Ellington, Woody Herman, Guy Lombardo, Jimmy Lunceford, Jack Teagarden, Paul Whiteman, Cab Calloway, Sammy Kaye, Hal Kemp, Ozzie Nelson, and Bob Crosby.
 Tommy Dorsey performed six times, Duke Ellington once, and the local Blue Moon Orchestra 649 times.
 On March 3, 1939, Kay Kyser drew a record 2,500 fans.

 The venue also reflected the era’s racial tensions.
 While it welcomed Black musicians, they faced discrimination in York.
 In 1941, two Black members of Gene Krupa’s band were denied service at a nearby eatery after performing, prompting Krupa’s protest.
 Beyond music, the Valencia hosted industrial expositions, business shows, and fashion shows.

 In 2017, York's Unforgettable Big Band hosted the "Big Swing Thing," an event aimed at reviving the swing era and returning the Valencia to a hub of dancing.
 Then-director of the band Thomas "Thom" McLaughlin planned and executed the event annually until his unexpected passing in November 2021.
+In 2026, the band, under the direction of Lindy Mack, hosted a program on the eve of the Semiquincentennial called "Freedom Is Not Free": A Celebration of the York Community and America's 250th.
+The event was co-chaired by lead male vocalist Jim Scofield and Assistant Director Michael Kirk, and drew over 450 attendees.
+All profits were donated back toward local veterans and first responder charities, including Pennsylvania Wounded Warriors, Wreaths Across America, and Gold Star Mothers.